ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Siena

 Siena is a beautiful Tuscan hill-town with an illustrious past.
 Famous for the twice-yearly Palio contest, when horses race around the sloping Campo, Siena also has plenty to offer tourists at other times of the year: art; churches; museums; narrow picturesque lanes; views.
-SITA run express buses from Florence to Siena, departing from the SITA bus station (approximately hourly).
+There are express buses from Florence to Siena, departing from the bus station (approximately hourly).
 The journey takes an hour and fifteen minutes.
 Trains are not such a good option: the journey takes nearly two hours (although a new railway initiative, the ES link, provides alternative coach travel to Siena).
 If you take the train you will need to catch a local bus from the railway station into the heart of Siena.

 > More information about Siena